Yu Shaoliang: Career in Hubei

 He was appointed head of Organization Department and president of Provincial Party School in February 2016 and was admitted to member of the Standing Committee of the CCP Hubei Provincial Committee, the province's top authority.

 Career in Shanghai

 In June 2018, he was transferred to Shanghai and being assigned to the similar position there.
 He concurrently served as deputy party secretary of Shanghai and secretary of Shanghai Municipal Political and Legal Affairs Commission.

 Career in People's Daily

-On 26 February 2022, he was appointed chief editor of People's Daily, succeeding Tuo Zhen.
+On 26 February 2022, he was appointed chief editor of the People's Daily Press, succeeding Tuo Zhen.